 Paul visited Miletus for a day or two as he waited for his messengers to return with the Ephesian elders (Acts 20:15).
 When they arrived, he gave them a message of warning, his only recorded sermon given exclusively to believers (vv.
 18-38).
-Apparently after his release from imprisonment in Rome, Paul visited Miletus, as he notes leaving Trophimus in the city (2 Tim 4:20).
-The photograph at left depicts the agora of Miletus.
+Apparently, after his release from imprisonment in Rome, Paul visited Miletus, as he notes leaving Trophimus in the city (2 Tim 4:20).
+The photograph on the left depicts the agora of Miletus.

 Miletus in the Bible